-With a Second Chance Offer, the item is available for you to buy at the amount you offered in your last bid.
+If you receive a Second Chance Offer, you'll be able to buy the item at the amount you offered in your last bid.

 How Second Chance Offers work

 If a seller makes you a Second Chance Offer, we’ll send you a “You have a Second Chance Offer” email.
-It'll also be in your Messages - opens in new window or tab.
+You’ll also find the offer in the following places:

-Depending on the offer, you'll have either 1, 3, 5, or 7 days to consider the offer and respond.
-If you want to accept the offer, just select Buy it in the email and complete payment like any other eBay purchase.
-You can also view and accept any Second Chance Offers you've received in the Bids/Offers section of My eBay.
+If you’d like to accept the offer, select Buy it in the email and complete payment like any other eBay purchase.
+You can also view and accept a Second Chance Offer in the Bids/Offers section of My eBay.

 Confirming a Second Chance Offer is legitimate

 We’ll never send a Second Chance Offer email with the subject line “Message from eBay Member.”
 If you receive an email with that subject line, it’s a fake email and not from us.
 Please forward the email to email@example.com.